imor/mini-lsm/mini-lsm-book/src/week2-overview.md

 ![Chapter Overview](./lsm-tutorial/week2-overview.svg)

-In the last week, you have implemented all necessary structures for an LSM storage engine, and your storage engine already supports read and write interfaces.
-In this week, we will deep dive into the disk organization of the SST files and investigate an optimal way to achieve both performance and cost efficiency in the system.
-We will spend 4 days learning different compaction strategies, from the easiest to the most complex ones, and then implement the remaining parts for the storage engine persistence.
-At the end of this week, you will have a fully functional and efficient LSM storage engine.
+In the previous week, you implemented all necessary structures for an LSM storage engine, and your engine already supports read and write interfaces.
+This week, we will dive deep into the disk organization of SST files and investigate optimal ways to achieve both performance and cost efficiency.
+We will spend four days learning different compaction strategies, from the simplest to the most complex, and then implement the remaining parts for the engine's persistence.
+By the end of this week, you will have a fully functional and efficient LSM storage engine.

 We have 7 chapters (days) in this part:

-* [Day 1: Compaction Implementation](./week2-01-compaction.md).
+- [Day 1: Compaction Implementation](./week2-01-compaction.md).
 You will merge all L0 SSTs into a sorted run.
-* [Day 2: Simple Leveled Compaction](./week2-02-simple.md).
-You will implement a classic leveled compaction algorithm and use compaction simulator to see how well it works.
+- [Day 2: Simple Leveled Compaction](./week2-02-simple.md).
+You will implement a classic leveled compaction algorithm and use the compaction simulator to see how well it works.
-* [Day 3: Tiered/Universal Compaction](./week2-03-tiered.md).
+- [Day 3: Tiered/Universal Compaction](./week2-03-tiered.md).
 You will implement the RocksDB universal compaction algorithm and understand the pros/cons.
-* [Day 4: Leveled Compaction](./week2-04-leveled.md).
+- [Day 4: Leveled Compaction](./week2-04-leveled.md).
 You will implement the RocksDB leveled compaction algorithm.
 This compaction algorithm also supports partial compaction, so as to reduce peak space usage.
-* [Day 5: Manifest](./week2-05-manifest.md).
+- [Day 5: Manifest](./week2-05-manifest.md).
 You will store the LSM state on the disk and recover from the state.
-* [Day 6: Write-Ahead Log (WAL)](./week2-06-wal.md).
-User requests will be routed to both memtable and WAL so that all operations will be persisted.
+- [Day 6: Write-Ahead Log (WAL)](./week2-06-wal.md).
+User requests are routed to both the memtable and WAL so that all operations are persisted.
-* [Day 7: Write Batch and Checksums](./week2-07-snacks.md).
-You will implement write batch API (for preparation for week 3 MVCC) and checksums for all of your storage formats.
+- [Day 7: Write Batch and Checksums](./week2-07-snacks.md).
+You will implement a write-batch API (preparation for week 3 MVCC) and checksums for all your storage formats.

 ## Compaction and Read Amplification

 Let us talk about compaction first.
 In the previous part, you simply flush the memtable to an L0 SST.
 Imagine that you have written gigabytes of data and now you have 100 SSTs.
 Every read request (without filtering) will need to read 100 blocks from these SSTs.
-This amplification is read amplification -- the number of I/O requests you will need to send to the disk for one get operation.
+This is read amplification — the number of I/O requests needed for one get operation.

-To reduce read amplification, we can merge all the L0 SSTs into a larger structure, so that it would be possible to only read one SST and one block to retrieve the requested data.
-Say that we still have these 100 SSTs, and now, we do a merge sort of these 100 SSTs to produce another 100 SSTs, each of them contains non-overlapping key ranges.
-This process is **compaction**, and these 100 non-overlapping SSTs is a **sorted run**.
+To reduce read amplification, we can merge all the L0 SSTs into a larger structure, so that it is possible to read only one SST and one block to retrieve the requested data.
+Say that we still have these 100 SSTs, and now we do a merge sort of these 100 SSTs to produce another 100 SSTs, each of which contains non-overlapping key ranges.
+This process is **compaction**, and these 100 non-overlapping SSTs are a **sorted run**.

 To make this process clearer, let us take a look at this concrete example: